squidfunk/mkdocs-material/docs/contributing/requesting-a-change.md

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues

+!!! warning "[How we manage change requests]"

+    Before submitting a new idea, please take a moment to read how we manage change requests

+  [How we manage change requests]: #how-we-manage-change-requests

 ## Before creating an issue

 Before you invest your time to fill out and submit a change request, we kindly